Skip to main content

 <table role="presentation" width="100%" cellpadding="0" cellspacing="0" border="0"

-style="background-color: #ffffff !important; color: #111111 !important;"
+style="background-color: #ffffff !important; color: #111111 !important;">

 <tr>

-<td style="background-color: #ffffff !important; color: #111111 !important;">
+<td class="text-primary" style="background-color: #ffffff !important; color: #111111 !important;">

 <!-- Content -->